Ashishxo/exploria-task/README.md

 ---
 ## Hosted Link: https://exploria-cache-api-production.up.railway.app/api

-### USE USERNAME: admin AND PASSWORD: password WHILE LOGGING IN TO GET JWT TOKEN
+### USE USERNAME: admin AND PASSWORD: password WHILE LOGGING IN TO GET JWT TOKEN FOR TESTING PURPOSES
 ---